Smart Closing Book

 Eventually, the closing book was created mainly in Excel or some other electronic spreadsheet.
 A reporting team usually had a number of electronic spreadsheets, different people on the team maintained specific spreadsheets.
 By putting all the spreadsheets together, you get (a) all the supporting material for a financial statement and (b) the actual final financial statement.

-Fun fact; the consultancy Gartner estimates that the average Fortune 1000 company used 800 electronic spreadsheets to prepare its financial statements for regulator reporting. (see here for reference to this and other fun facts)
+Fun fact; the consultancy Gartner estimates that the average Fortune 1000 company used 800 electronic spreadsheets to prepare its financial statements for regulator reporting. (see here for reference to this and other fun facts).
+The use of 800 electronic spreadsheets is particularly problematic when you know that a 2024 multi‑university study found that 94% of spreadsheets used in business decision‑making contain errors, many of them critical.
+This is only one of many, many studies that point out spreadsheet error pervasiveness in operational environments.

 And so basically, a "closing book" or "closing binder" is the documentation supporting the numbers, the policies, the quantitative and qualitative disclosures within a financial statement.
 Sometimes that financial statement was subjected to an independent third-party audit, and much of the stuff provided to the auditor came from or were copies of stuff in the closing book or closing binder.

 The closing book or closing binder is official documentation; an authoritative record.
 It is evidence.
+A closing book has a lot of moving parts.
+Signoffs are necessary in many cases.
+Internal reviews are performed.
 If adjustments where made to the printouts from the accounting system, those adjustments were documentation that backed up the changes. the closing book/closing binder included things like: (not all will be applicable to every financial report)

 • the final financial statement